Oras, Eastern Samar

-Oras ([oˈras]), officially the Municipality of Oras (Bungto han Oras; Bayan ng Oras), is a 3rd class municipality in the province of Eastern Samar, Philippines.
+Oras ([oˈras]), officially the Municipality of Oras (Bungto han Oras; Bayan ng Oras), is a municipality in the province of Eastern Samar, Philippines.
 According to the 2020 census, it has a population of 37,451 people.

 History

 In 1948, San Policarpo was created from the barrios of San Policarpo, Bahay, Alugan, Pangpang, Japonan, Tabo, Binogawan and Cajag-wayan, which used to belong to Oras.
 The territory of Oras was further reduced two years later, when Arteche was created from the barrios of San Ramon, Carapdapan, Beri, Tangbo, Catumsan, Bego, Concepcion, Casidman, Tawagan, and Tibalawon.

 In 1952, the sitios of Trinidad, Tula, Pota, Palao, Sinalo-an, Tamse-on, Cagmalobago, and Maycorot, in the barrio of Agsam, were separated from said barrio and created into the barrio of Trinidad.
 In the same year, Santa Monica was transferred to the town of San Policarpo.

 Geography

 Barangays

 Oras is politically subdivided into 42 barangays.
+Each barangay consists of puroks and some have sitios.